NASA-IMPACT/veda-ui/docs/adr/003-design-system-change.md

 Any option we choose will have to be extended for data visualization components (charts, maps, widgets, etc.) and themed for the 3 current VEDA instances: VEDA Dashboard, U.S. GHG Center, Earth.gov.

+The final choice for a web design system is not subject of this ADR and will be documented separately.

 ## Pros and Cons of the Options